chessslab/chessslab.github.io/_pages/thesis.md

 __Work in progress!__

-Thank you for your interest in writing your final thesis with us!

-Theses at our team are in the area of __Human-Centred Security__, __Organizational Cybersecurity__, and __Industrial Control System Security__.
-The methods our students employ are typicaly interviews, diary studies, questionnaires, field observations, qualitative coding, web crawling, data analysis, statistical tests, and prototype coding.
-Hence, to write your thesis with us you need to be high In summary, our work is highly interdisciplinary.
+__Thank you for your interest in writing your final thesis with us!__ Theses at our team are in the area of __Human-Centred Security__, __Organizational Cybersecurity__, and __Industrial Control System Security__.
+The methods our students employ are typicaly interviews, diary studies, questionnaires, field observations, web crawling, statistical tests, and prototype coding.
+Hence, to write your thesis with us __you need to be willing to engage with human participants__.

-In previous work, we have, for example, worked with Chief Information Security Officers in various workshops, investigated the hidden costs of phishing simulations in a large organization, and crawled the websites of security awareness vendors to understand their promises to their customers.

 We receive multiple requests for thesis supervision per week.
 A lot of them are genericaly written with GenAI.
 We will ignore those emails.